Learning From Health

 Background

 Recent trends show an inverse correlation between obesity rates and household income, influenced by geographical, cultural, and racial factors.
-Despite some conflicting studies, the overall trend suggests a connection between income and general physical health.
+This project sought to quantify and model the connection between income and general physical health.

-We began by identifying existing background research, finding relevant datasets, and defining a specific research question.
+- Identified existing background research, found relevant datasets from the CDC, and defined a specific research question.

-Then, we moved on to data cleaning and pre-processing to prepare the data for analysis.
+- Performed extensive data cleaning and pre-processing to prepare the data for analysis and modeling.

 Final Product